NexusOne23/noid-privacy/README.md

 - Protects against zero-day exploits (CVE-2025-9491)
 - Minimizes telemetry to Security-Essential level
 - Locks down AI features (Recall, Copilot, etc.)
-- Configures BitLocker policies, Credential Guard, VBS
+- Configures BitLocker policies, Credential Guard*, VBS

 ### What This Tool Does NOT Do